Necessity is the mother of invention.Plato

 #2.
 Esther Sans Takeuchi

 Dr. Esther Sans Takeuchi is an American inventor.
 She completed her graduation from the University of Pennsylvania.
-She completed her Ph.D. in organic chemistry from Ohio State University, under the direction of Dr. Harold Shechter in 1981.
+She completed her Ph.D. in organic chemistry from Ohio State University under the direction of Dr. Harold Shechter in 1981.
 She has been a Professor at the State University of New York at Buffalo since September 2007.
-Prior to this, she has worked with Electrochem as a Chief Scientist and at Greatbatch Inc. for more than two decades as a Director of Research & Development.
+Before this, she worked with Electrochem as a Chief Scientist and at Greatbatch Inc. for more than two decades as a Director of Research & Development.

 Dr. Takeuchi is a member of the US National Academy of Engineering.
 After 40 years in industry and academia, she continues to work at the forefront of battery technology innovation.